It felt uncomfortable, as if I couldn’t stand it.

-Is there anything else I can do to make myself more comfortable at this moment?”
+What else can I do to make my body more comfortable at this moment?”

-You see, many of us think of food whenever we feel uncomfortable in our bodies out of habit.
+You see, many of us run to food whenever we feel uncomfortable in our bodies.

 But the truth is that we are really just craving comfort.
 And there are many ways to obtain comfort besides eating.

 Here is how I walked through managing my craving with the comfort strategy:

 After I asked the question and checked where my body was uncomfortable, I realized that I had a sour taste in my mouth.